renovatebot/renovate/docs/configuration.md

 - Configuration file
 - Environment
 - CLI
+- `renovate.json` in target repository
-- `package.json` of target repository
+- `renovate` field of `package.json` in target repository

-The above are listed in reverse order of preference. i.e. `package.json` options will override, CLI, which overrides env, which overrides the config file, which overrides defaults.
+The above are listed in reverse order of preference. i.e. `package.json` settings will override `renovate.json` settings, CLI, which overrides env, which overrides the config file, which overrides defaults.

 ### Default Configuration